stevedoyle/accel-book/README.md

-# accel-book
+# WAccelerators

-This is a repository with source files of a book on workload accelerators by Stephen Doyle.
+This is a repository with a collection of information and resources on [workload accelerators](workload-accelerators.md).

 My goal is to accumulate knowledge on choosing and programming workload accelerators and to share that knowledge with the wider community.
 Contributions are welcome.